PHYS3888/Tutorial_DynamicalSystems/README.md

 ```
 where `a`, `b`, `c`, `d` are constants.

-### Getting a feel for The Brain Dynamics Toolbox
+### Getting a feel for _The Brain Dynamics Toolbox_ (BDT)

-Let's get started exploring this simple system using the BDToolbox.
+Let's get started exploring this simple system using the _BDT_.
 Normally you would have to code the equations, direct Matlab to solve them, and then write your own plotting functions to understand the numerical solutions.
-The BDToolbox cuts out all of the implementation overhead so we can get straight into exploring and understanding the dynamics.
+The _BDT_ cuts out all of the implementation overhead so we can get straight into exploring and understanding the dynamics :smile:

-For the Linear ODE system, we can get an interactive session started as follows:
+For the Linear ODE system, we can start an interactive session as follows:
 ```matlab
 % Define the LinearODE system as sys: sys = LinearODE();